kiboit/phast/README.md

 # Phast

-__Phast__ is a unique automated page optimization suite for PHP by [Kibo IT](https://www.kiboit.com).
+__Phast__ is an unique automated page optimization suite for PHP by [Kibo IT](https://www.kiboit.com).

 Phast applies advanced optimization techniques to any PHP-based site without changing any code.
 Optimizations are applied in such a way that no changes to your site are necessary.
 Sites optimized by Phast easily score 90+ in Google PageSpeed Insights, and usually reach 100/100 with small adjustments.

 A free integration for WordPress is available as [PhastPress](https://wordpress.org/plugins/phastpress/) ([GitHub](https://github.com/kiboit/phastpress)).

-Van der Let & Partners have contributed a [OctoberCMS plugin for Phast](https://octobercms.com/plugin/vdlp-phast).
+Van der Let & Partners have contributed an [OctoberCMS plugin for Phast](https://octobercms.com/plugin/vdlp-phast).

 __[Contact Kibo IT](https://www.kiboit.com/contact)__